 Can You Get Pregnant or Contract an STI Because of Pre-Cum?

 Pre-cum is a clear fluid that is released from the penis before ejaculation.
-The fluid might contain sperm (the subject divides medical professionals) but does not have enough to cause pregnancy.
+The fluid might contain sperm (the subject divides medical professionals) - with one being enough to create a pregnancy. (source)

 Should I Use The Withdrawal Method?

 Considering its relatively low effectiveness rate and lack of protection against STIs, we generally do not recommend using only the pull-out method as a form of contraception.
-Instead, we suggest using birth control pills, condoms, or other barrier methods in combination with this method.
+Instead, we suggest using LARC methods (Long-acting reversible contraception - like the coil or implant), birth control pills, condoms, or other barrier methods in combination with this method.

 That way, you can reduce your risk of unplanned pregnancy and diseases such as HIV/AIDS, gonorrhoea and chlamydia, protecting your sexual and reproductive health.